revng/qemu-upstream/subprojects/helper-to-tcg/README.md

 $ ./helper-to-tcg helpers.ll --translate-all-helpers
 ```
 where `--translate-all-helpers` means "translate all functions starting with helper_*".
 Finally, the above command produces `helper-to-tcg-emitted.[c|h]` with emitted TCG code.

+By default meson uses `llvm-config` to find LLVM, usually this corresponds to the latest version installed on the system.
+Since `helper-to-tcg` only supports LLVM 10-14, the path to `llvm-config` can be manually overriden using `meson configure -Dllvm_config_path=...` when needed.
+This is also useful for testing multiple LLVM versions.
+If `helper-to-tcg` is used as a part of `QEMU`, this is specified using `../configure -Dhelper_to_tcg:llvm_config_path=...`.